BethGmariam/CrystalsCollectorGame/README.md

 # Built With:

-Bootstrap - for css framework. jQuery - for logic. data-attribute...to evaluate Score.
+Bootstrap - for css framework;
+jQuery - for logic;
+data-attribute-to evaluate Score.